-Principal Risk Note reference Description Market Risk 20(a) Market risk is defined as the risk that the Company's capital or earnings profile is affected by adverse market rates, in particular equity, credit default spreads, interest rates and inflation in Insurance business.
+Principal Risk Note reference Description Market Risk 21(a) Market risk is defined as the risk that the Company's capital or earnings profile is affected by adverse market rates, in particular credit default spreads, interest rates and inflation in insurance business.
 External rates are outwith the Company's control therefore mitigation is via having sufficient financial reserves to cover reduced earnings.
-Credit Risk 20(b) Credit risk is the risk that parties with whom we have contracted, fail to meet their financial obligations.
+Credit Risk 21(b) Credit risk is the risk that parties with whom we have contracted, fail to meet their financial obligations.
 The Company is subject to credit risk through a variety of counterparties through cash in liquidity funds and bank accounts.
 Credit risk is mitigated via the risk transfer policy and the investment policy which ensure exposures are appropriately monitored and action taken where necessary.
-Capital risk 20(c) Capital risk is defined as the risk that the Company has a sub-optimal quantity or quality of capital or that capital is inefficiently deployed across the Company.
+Capital risk 21(c) Capital risk is defined as the risk that an insufficient quantity or quality of capital is held to meet regulatory requirements or to support business strategy, an inefficient level of capital is held or that capital is inefficiently deployed across the Company.
 The Company is regulated by the FCA.
 The FCA imposes a Minimum Capital Requirement on the Company as defined in FCA regulations.
 Capital risk is managed via the Capital Risk Policy, which includes tools and governance to monitor capital requirements and assign capital accordingly.
-Liquidity risk 20(d) Liquidity risk is the risk that the Company does not have sufficient financial resources to meet its commitments as they fall due, or can only secure them at excessive cost.
+Liquidity risk 21(d) Liquidity risk is the risk that the Company does not have sufficient financial resources to meet its commitments as they fall due, or can only secure them at excessive cost.
 Liquidity risk may result from either the inability to sell financial assets quickly at their fair values or from the inability to generate cash inflows as anticipated.
 Liquidity risk is mitigated by applying the Liquidity Risk Policy, which includes controls to maintain liquidity at necessary levels.